 New York City has the least amount of green space per person of any city in the United States, and the pandemic has laid bare the equity dimensions of public space access.
 A Donovan administration will protect and maintain existing green space, while continuing to support the development of new green space in disadvantaged and high-density neighborhoods.
 Looking beyond what New Yorkers might be familiar with in terms of traditional green space and public space, a Donovan administration will take action to create new open space by establishing permanent, long-term Open Streets that put people, and not cars, first.

 Public spaces are critical for sustainability and resilience, and have been proven to be crucial to public health, safety, and improved quality of life.
 Investing in new public space has great value but is harder to accomplish given the high density of New York City’s built environment, so we must look for new solutions.
 A permanent Open Streets policy presents the opportunity to transform our streets and sidewalks into livable public spaces, with places to sit, play, and gather.
 We must rethink how we approach public spaces, not as just an amenity, but as a necessity to address historical environmental inequities.
 To create a healthy and safe New York for all, we must strive to improve the accessibility, availability, and quality of public spaces.

-Develop economic and educational programs that coincide with a broader Open Streets policy.
-We will couple permanent Open Streets with educational, stewardship, and job-creation programs.
+Develop economic and educational programs that coincide with a broader Open Streets policy

-- We will also partner with NYC public schools, to incorporate an environmentally-focused curriculum within the existing policy of outdoor learning, which will also contribute to stewardship and educational opportunities.
+- We will also partner with New York City public schools, to incorporate an environmentally-focused curriculum within the existing policy of outdoor learning, which will also contribute to stewardship and educational opportunities.